LoyolaChicagoCS/gradhandbook/source/general.rst

 Each year the Department recognizes exceptional graduate students in all of our degree programs.
 Awards are given for academics and service.

-.. true?
-   The Graduate Advisory Committee is responsible for selecting the award winners.

 .. todo::